- Admitted to the Bar, 1977, Manitoba.

 In 1992, Mr. Riley was awarded the Commemorative Medal for the 125th Anniversary of Confederation by the Governor General of Canada “in recognition of significant contribution to compatriots, community and to Canada.”

-Mr. Riley also argues matters before arbitration panels, and acts as an arbitrator.
+Mr. Riley also acts as an arbitrator.
 He is an appointed member of the panel of arbitrators established by the Manitoba Labour Board to deal with expedited arbitrations.

 Some Reported Cases